Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you cannot wait until 1 of the Drop-off Days, contact the manufacturer or retail outlet.
 Best Buy and Staples are the retailers that have electronics recycling programs.
 Many computer companies now have programs in place where computers can be shipped back for proper disposal.
 There are also electronics recycling companies that will accept electronics for a fee.
 Call Concord Public Works at 978-318-3240 for more information.

 Subscribers to the program pay only for the trash that they discard.
 Residents save money and protect our environment by recycling and reducing their disposable trash.
 For further information about subscribing visit the Trash and Recycling page.

+First, you want to check for leaks.
+The “usual suspects” for leaks are toilets and in-ground irrigation systems.
+If no leaks are detected, then you can do some sleuthing by using your water meter.
+Most water meters are located in basements near the wall closest to the street.
+They can also be in a utility closet, mechanical room or outside in a pit in the ground.
+In Concord, the meters measure water use in cubic feet (CF).
+One cubic foot equals 7.48 gallons.
 You can use your meter to track water usage throughout the day or week to determine when a lot of water is being used.
 Are evening baths the culprit?
 Daily loads of laundry?
 Or morning lawn watering?
 Still baffled?
 CPW offers free water use audits to residential customers.
-Call 1-888-772-4242 to schedule an audit.
+Call 978-318-3250 to schedule an audit.

 Payments can also be made in person at the Town House, located in Monument Square.
 Any questions regarding your water and sewer bill can be directed to the Utility Billing Clerk at the Town House, who can be reached at 978-318-3062.
 We cannot accept payment at the Water and Sewer Division office.